AmadiGabriel/fp/README.md

 ## File Structure

 - The file to run is `main.py`.
 - The dependency file for class mislabelling is located in the `dependency` folder named `mislabel.py`.
+This is called when the program is run.
 - The engine data are located in the folder `engine_data`.
+The files are called when the program is run.

 ## Research Paper